luukalt/data_analysis/intro.md

 # Introduction

-Volg hier de analyse van mijn data! <br>
+Important Jupyter Notebooks and analysis of my data! <br>